Why in the world would anyone want to be a referee?

 Perhaps the bigger problem is how long they will live in the minds of young would-be sports officials.
 Barry Mano, founder and president of NASO, started publishing Referee magazine in 1975, still the go-to publication for sports officials from the NFL to Pop Warner.
 In the end-of-2018 issue, he listed the 10 biggest officiating news stories of the year.
 The frequent physical attacks on officials was on the list, but it ranked behind another growing issue: "Officiating shortage draws national media spotlight."

-At the end of the 2018 NFL season, four white hats representing 88 years of experience retired, including Triplette.
-And the 2019 Pro Bowl featured "co-referees" to say farewell to two more retiring white hats, Walt Coleman and Pete Morelli, 30- and 22-year veterans, respectively.
+At the end of the 2017 NFL season, four white hats representing 88 years of experience retired, including Triplette.
+And last Sunday's Pro Bowl featured "co-referees" to say farewell to two more retiring white hats, Walt Coleman and Pete Morelli, 30- and 22-year veterans, respectively.
 But the problem isn't saying goodbye.
 It's replacing them.

 The NASO launched a "Say Yes to Officiating" campaign in 2018, promoting recruitment and mentorship.
-It's too early to measure its impact, but the obstacles in front of the program are well known.
-Low pay and a gruelingly slow ladder to the top have both proven to be turnoffs for youngsters.
+It's too early to measure its impact, but the obstacles in front of the program are well-known.
+Low pay and a gruelingly slow ladder to the top have both proved to be turnoffs for youngsters.
 But the single biggest reason more are choosing to sidestep a life in stripes is obvious to everyone in the industry.

 "You can't be someone who gets their feelings hurt," says Mano, laughing ... but not joking.
 "If you do this, then at some measure, you love it when people boo ...
 No one is sicker than the men who officiated that NFC Championship Game.
 No one.
 I can't imagine how they feel.
 But how they handle this and how the NFL handles this, it's important.
 It sends a message.
 These are human beings in a non-100 percent business.
 They deserve to be treated that way.
 Every official does, just as every player and coach does, even when they make a mistake."